backstage/backstage/docs/features/search/concepts.md

 Each search experience's context consists of details like a search term, filters, types, results, and a page cursor for handling pagination.
-Different components use this context in different ways, for example the `<SearchBar />` can set the search term, `<SearchFilter />` components can set filters, and search results can be displayed using the `<SearchResult />` component.
+Different components use this context in different ways.
+For example, the `<SearchBar />` can set the search term, `<SearchFilter />` components can set filters, and search results can be displayed using the `<SearchResult />` component.